kazetsukaimiko/hrorm/README.md

 * Where object improvements:
     * Think about how isNull and isNotNull works, maybe something better can be found
     * Is creating strange statements like "a OR b AND c" desirable?
 Should it be prohibited somehow?
-    * Can we use the column types (or field types) to improve sqlType checking when building where clauses?
+    * Can we use the column types (or field types) to improve type checking when building where clauses?
     * What about in and not-in predicates?
 Can they be supported?
 How?
 * Hrorm does a lot of string building at query time.
 Should SQL strings be cached?
   Similarly, DaoBuilder objects are always mutable.
 Perhaps they should lock at Dao creation time?